bhawna288/online_quiz/README.md

-# online_quiz
+# online_quiz_system
-It's a platform where anyone can create an account and  login . give a quiz about HTML.
+Designed & developed an online quiz platform using PHP and MYSQL It is a self assessment tool to test one's knowledge in HTML.
+Create an account, log in, take a quiz and see results